leoneckert/masks-and-hats/README.md

 $ python apply_mask.py -i examples/faces -m examples/masks -o examples/masked
 ```

-This means we apply masks to all the faces found on all the images in the examples/faces directory.
-The masks we apply are found in examples/masks and the output images should be saved to examples/masked.
-Check if that directory exists and good results are inside after you run this.
-Hopefully it looks something like:
+`-i examples/faces` means we apply masks to all the faces found on all the images in the examples/faces directory.
+` -m examples/masks` defines where to look for masks to apply and
+`-o examples/masked` where to save the output the output.

+After running this command, you will hopefully find something like this:
 ![](https://raw.githubusercontent.com/leoneckert/masks-and-hats/master/imgs/output_01.jpg)